 The Comprehensive Plan Committee has updated the Poland Comprehensive Plan.
 In drafting that update, input was received from residents about what they would like for the future of Poland and the major challenges facing the town.
-In addition, the Committee conducted thoughtful research and reviewed trends that would impact how Poland could respond moving forward.
+In addition, the Committee conducted thoughtful research and reviewed trends that would influence how Poland could respond moving forward.
 The Committee did not discard the "Vision" developed in the previous plan, but updated it considering new facts and data that help refine the mental picture of what the town's residents want the community to look and feel like in 10 to 20 years.
 The "Vision" is an important part of the Comprehensive Plan and is the foundation on which the rest of the plan builds upon.

-In developing the "Vision" the Committee engaged residents to ascertain what they like about their town and what are the most important issues that need to be addressed as Poland plans for its future.
-The Committee conducted an online poll that had a high response rate and held public meetings on XXXXXXXXX.
+In developing the "Vision", the Committee engaged residents to ascertain what they like about their town and what are the most important issues that need to be addressed as Poland plans for its future.
+The Committee conducted an online survey that had a high response rate, has met with all Municipal Boards and Committees, briefed them on the Comprehensive Plan update process and obtained their input, held a public meeting on December 9, 2020 via Zoom and held an in person public input session on June 23, 2021.